That's me---struggling to make my blog humorous. Cartoon by Frank Reynolds, 1921.

 Preparing for the weekend Art Fair.
 Cartoon by Saul Steinberg, 1942.

-And just when I was sure that abstracts were inspired by imagination alone.
+And just when I was sure that abstracts were only inspired by imagination alone.
 Cartoon by Richard Taylor, 1947.

 Everything that matters in our world is complicated.
 But the truth of it all is always simple.
 Cartoon by Robert J. Day, 1950.